shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 #### ABOUT THE MEAL

 It's not entirely clear where Singapore noodles originate, but many sources say Hong Kong, despite its name.
-Regardless, what I love about this dish is that the flavors have been heavily influenced by so many people groups: The Cantonese and British, as well as the Indo-Chinese cuisine made popular in Singapore.
+Regardless, what I love about this dish is that the flavors have been heavily influenced by so many different people groups: The Cantonese and British, as well as the Indo-Chinese flavors made popular by Singapore.

 This is another dish we tried at a restaurant for the first time and decided we needed to find a way to make it at home.
-While the traditional dish includes flavorful fried fried pork, we remove it from our recipe so that my husband's parents could enjoy the dish with us.
+While the traditional dish includes flavorful fried fried pork slices, we removed it from our recipe so my husband's parents could enjoy the dish with us.
+We did not miss it with all of that shrimp and curry flavor though.
 Feel free to add fried pork to yours if you want a version of this dish that is closer to the way it is made in other countries.